 If your child is not clearly gravitating toward a specific instrument, it does not really matter.
-What is important to consider is the child’s relationship with his/her teacher and their overall experience.
-We recommend taking a demo lesson or two so that you child can experience the different instruments.
+What is most important to consider is the child’s relationship with his/her teacher and their overall experience.
+We recommend taking a demo lesson or two so that you child can experience the different instruments and teachers.

 Do parents have to come to lessons?

 Yes, parents are required to attend all lessons (even virtual) so that they can take on role of “at home teacher/practice partner.”

 What if my child doesn’t like the program?
 I am bound by a contract?

 The commitment is for the duration of the full academic year (Sept-June), however if you need to withdraw for any reason at all, we ask for 30 days’ notice (on the first of the month) or 1 month’s tuition so that we can fill your spot.